sikaeducation/curriculum/courses/401/standards/query-databases/topics/sql-inner-joins/README.md

 # SQL: Inner Joins

-Writing queries for one table is straight-forward enough.
+Writing queries for one table is straight-forward:

 ```sql
 SELECT *